Back to Blog

 The right level of automation for micro-SaaS is "set it once, check it quarterly."
 If you're constantly tweaking your email automation, something's wrong.
 Either the automation is too complex for your needs, or you're optimizing something that doesn't meaningfully impact your business.

 A practical automation stack for micro-SaaS looks like this: Transactional emails flow automatically.
 Welcome and onboarding run on autopilot.
 Failed payment recovery happens without you.
-Everything else—product updates, occasional campaigns, personal check-ins—you send manually when it makes sense.
+Everything else---product updates, occasional campaigns, personal check-ins---you send manually when it makes sense.

 This isn't less sophisticated.
 It's appropriately sophisticated for a business where your time is the constrained resource.
+If you want to understand what a solid automated sequence looks like at small scale, our guide on what is an email sequence covers the fundamentals without assuming you need enterprise complexity.

 Personal Touch at Scale